torquebox/torquebox.org/news/2011-06-17-introducing-torquespec.md

 Inspired by the most excellent Java testing tool, [Arquillian], TorqueSpec is a handy way to perform automated [Continuous Integration][ci] testing of your TorqueBox apps.
-And since we eat our own dogfood, of course, we use it to test TorqueBox itself.
+And since we eat our own dogfood, we even use it to test TorqueBox itself.

 Rather than regurgitate here what's there, take a few minutes to read its aptly-named [README] file on github.
 Go ahead.
 I'll wait.